eliseomartelli/eliseomartelli.it/data/blog/nebula.md

 And you know what's great?
 Nebula is completely **open source!**

-## Nebula Vocabolary
+## Nebula Vocabulary

-Nebula's vocabolary is not so different from normal networking, you should only get accostumed to two terms:
+Nebula's vocabulary is not so different from normal networking, you should only get accostumed to two terms:

 - lighthouse;
 - node.